 Born in England at the turn of the twentieth century, he was first a utilitarian garment, called Waiting Coat because worn between each of the 7 parts of a polo match.
 Its original version has no buttons but a belt as well as a loose and deconstructed worn like a dressing gown.
 Players and spectators quickly sported this coat, giving it its place in the dictionary as early as 1910.

 Popularized by Brooks Brothers in the 1920s, the Polo Coat became a classic of the American Ivy League students in the same way as the Chesterfield.
-It is therefore also adopted in its cross-version with horn buttons and martingale on the back.
-Pockets known as “letter boxes” can be found in its two versions as well as its original colour: beige, the initial hue of Bactrian camel hair.
+It is therefore also adopted in its cross-version with horn buttons and martingalestrip of fabric or leather positioned horizontally, at the l on the back.
+Pockets known as “letter boxes” can be found in its two versions as well as its original colour: beige, the initial hue of Bactrian camel hairundercoat of the "bactrian" camel coming from the deserts of.
 Coming from Southeast Asia, the latter provides three categories of hair.
 The best is used for coats and the other two are redirected to interior decoration or accessories.

 From 1930, more luxurious versions emerged, in cashmere or vigogne.
 Left in disrepair after the Second World War, the renewed interest in classical American imagery that occurred in the 1980s is re-enactable.
 Designers sack it as a timeless element of style.